 There is NO PARKING available at the race start/finish area at Easton’s Beach.
-Race day parking is designated by which race participants are registered.
+Race day parking is designated by which race a participant is registered.
 Shuttles will provide transportation before and after the race.
-Please allow yourself ample time on race morning to park and board the shuttles.
+Please allow yourself ample time on race morning to park and board the shuttle.

 Shuttle service will begin promptly at 5:00 AM and will run continuously.
 Please arrive early and queue up for the shuttles with race participants having priority over spectators.
 We strongly recommend all participants plan on being parked, and on a shuttle by 6:00 AM at the latest.

-Shuttle service will run through 2:30 PM, providing rides back to the Second Beach and Aquidneck Island Industrial Park parking lots throughout the day.
+Shuttle service will run through 2:30 PM, providing rides back to the Aquidneck Corporate Park and Second Beach parking lots throughout the day.

 The Marathon and Half Marathon both start at 7:30 AM with three waves starting minutes apart.
 Runners will be asked to loosely organize by pace time with the fasted runners going off first and slower paces going last.
 There will be volunteers assisting with the pacing process.

 - First Wave: Under 9 minute pace (Under 1:58 Half or 3:56 Full)